 Satellite images show the Dead Sea shrink from 1972 to 2011.
 (Photos: NASA)

 But as the satellite images above illustrate, the Dead Sea itself has been gradually dying for decades.
 The trio of false-color images were taken at three points over the past 40 years — 1972, 1989 and 2011 — and reveal a dramatic transformation.

+The shrinking is evident in the images above.
 Captured by NASA's Landsat satellites, these images show deep waters as dark blue and shallow waters as bright blue, while pink and tan represent barren desert, green indicates sparse vegetation, and red indicates dense vegetation.
 Near the center is the Lisan Peninsula, which now forms a land bridge across the Dead Sea.

 So why is the Dead Sea becoming smaller and shallower?
 Largely because of water diversions from the Jordan River, which flows into the Dead Sea from the north.
 But as NASA explains, intensive salt-gathering projects are also encroaching from the south — and they're especially obvious in these photos.
 According to NASA:

 "The ancient Egyptians used salts from the Dead Sea for mummification, fertilizers, and potash (a potassium-based salt).
 In the modern age, sodium chloride and potassium salts culled from the sea are used for water conditioning, road de-icing, and the manufacturing of polyvinyl chloride (PVC) plastics.
 The expansion of massive salt evaporation projects are clearly visible over the span of 39 years."